- My LS

 However, one thing you will not necessarily be able to see or research in advance is whether the financial advice firm understands you, the processes you will have in place by November, and how they will need to work with you compliantly and professionally.
 One way of providing some assurance is to consider a financial planning partner who is a SIFA Professional member, found on the SIFA Directory that we have endorsed since 2008.
 SIFA Professional strives to always ensure its financial advisory members are not only well qualified, but also up to speed with how to support their solicitor partners in a compliant manner.

 Dave Seager is managing director of SIFA Professional, which provides business and marketing support to impartial independent financial advisers who work with solicitors.
-SIFA Professional is an endorsed partner of the Law Society.
+SIFA Professional is a partner of the Law Society.
 For more information, visit our offers page.